cyber-boost/helix/legal/bbl_software_license.md

 ## 9. PROFIT DISTRIBUTION TO CONTRIBUTORS

-**9.1 Revenue Sharing Commitment.** CyberBoost LLC commits to distributing commercial licensing revenue from the Symor Software according to the following allocation structure:
+**9.1 Revenue Sharing Commitment.** CyberBoost LLC commits to distributing commercial licensing revenue from the Helix Software according to the following allocation structure:

-(a) Up to thirty-three percent (33%) of net profits from Symor commercial licensing shall be distributed quarterly to Approved Active Contributors as defined below;
+(a) Up to thirty-three percent (33%) of net profits from Helix commercial licensing shall be distributed quarterly to Approved Active Contributors as defined below;
 (b) Thirty-three percent (33%) of net profits shall be allocated for operational overhead and business expenses;
 (c) Thirty-three percent (33%) of net profits shall be allocated for investments, reserves, and business development; and
 (d) The remaining one percent (1%) shall be retained for administrative costs related to profit distribution.